 The U.S. News also reported email is a "gateway distraction" to other types of cyberloafing since many people tend to leave their personal email accounts open in a browser window as they go about their work day.
 Consider all the messages and notifications that pop up throughout the day from family and friends, social media website notifiers, and coupons or notifications for online sales.
 Then there are instant messaging applications to think about, being most popular email programs come with an IM option these days.
 These interruptions could easily create issues with effective time management if people find themselves continuously distracted.

 The Problems with Cyberloafing

 Cyberloafing activities have led to lost productivity and, as a result, businesses are losing money paying employees for time not spent performing work tasks.
 With employee attention being shifted to non-work related activities online, the overall workflow slows down and important deadlines or benchmarks may even be missed.
 Thousands of dollars are reportedly lost each year per employee.
 Some reports suggest, collectively, this costs national businesses tens of billions of dollars annually.
-6 A March 2016 report gives a more specific number - for U.S. businesses, stating it could be as much as $85 billion.
+A March 2016 report gives a more specific number - for U.S. businesses, stating it could be as much as a whopping $85 billion.

 In addition, the U.S. News report indicated, aside from the obvious distractions occurring when employees shift to non-work related tasks, employees end up taking time to recover and refocus after engaging in cyberloafing.
 For instance, a 2012 infographic published by Learnstuff.com noted it takes a person over 20 minutes to "regroup" after spending time on social media.
-This leads to further losses.
+This conceptually leads to further losses.

 Employers Take Action